tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

   Right x -> put (M.insert qpn x a)
 ```

-I don't know why it wasn't like this is the first place.
+I don't know why it wasn't like this in the first place.
 It seems
 clearer than using `<$>`.
 Next I'm going to eliminate the `lift`s by
 replacing `lift $ Left ...` with `throwError`.
 I'm also going to
 inline `extendSingle` so the loop body really looks like a loop body.